-P. Social Insurance
+Q. Social Insurance

-A liability for social insurance programs (Social Security, Medicare, Railroad Retirement, Black Lung, and Unemployment) is recognized for any unpaid amounts currently due and payable to beneficiaries or service providers as of the reporting date.
+A liability for social insurance programs (Social Security, Medicare, Railroad Retirement, Black Lung, and Unemployment) is recognized for any unpaid amounts currently due and payable to beneficiaries or service providers as of the reporting date, see Note 15-Benefits Due and Payable.
 No liability is recognized for future benefit payments not yet due.
-For further information, see Note 22-Social Insurance and the unaudited RSI-Social Insurance section.
+For additional information, see Note 23-Social Insurance and the unaudited RSI-Social Insurance section.

-Q. Funds from Dedicated Collections
+R. Funds from Dedicated Collections